oracle-samples/oracle-db-examples/machine-learning/notebooks/sql/README.md

  See [Oracle Machine Learning Notebooks - Get Started](https://docs.oracle.com/en/database/oracle/machine-learning/oml-notebooks/) for more information.

-Last updated on: April 2023
+Last updated on: June 2023

 #### Copyright (c) 2023 Oracle Corporation and/or its affilitiates.